Chapter 2. Running CoffeePot

 --priority-style:style

-There are two styles for managing priorities: max and sum.
-If the style is max (the default), the priority of a node in the graph is the same as the highest priority among its descendants.
-If the style is sum, the priority of a node in the graph is the sum of the priorities of its descendants.
-In either case, if a node has an explicity priority, that priority takes precedence.
+, the priority of a node in the graph is the sum of the priorities of its descendants.
+In either case, if a node has an explicity priority, that priority takes precedence. --progress-bar:value

 If provenance is requested, a comment is generated at the top of XML outputs that identifies the version of NineML used and details about the input and the grammar.
 (This only applies to XML outputs as neither JSON nor CSV have a standard mechanism for comments.)